OlafRadicke/buildbot-multi-master-helm-chart/README.md

 ```

 In the file [values.yaml](helm-charts/buildbot/values.yaml) can you find the
 example configuration.
-It will be create a master with tow replicas and three
+It will create a master with two replicas and three
-different worker.
+different workers.

 Bebuging
 --------